Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Measuring the width of Tubeless Tires

-For the latest update of this tubeless tire review, I’ve measured 25mm and 28mm tires on wheels whose inside and outside rim widths represent tubeless-ready road disc wheels you may own or can buy.
+For the latest update of this tubeless tire review, I’ve measured 28mm tires on wheels whose inside and outside rim widths represent tubeless-ready road disc wheels you may own or can buy.
 Those rims range from 19mm inside, 26mm outside with a hooked rim to 25mm wide inside, and 32+mm wide outside using a hookless rim.

 Depending on the rim and tire size, I inflate the tires to 60psi/4.1 bar and/or 80psi/5.5 bar for these tire measurements on hooked rims.
 I’ve used these pressures partly for continuity with the database I’ve built to measure tire-rim combinations over the years.
 Luckily, those pressures continue to be in the range recommended to many of us cycling enthusiasts when we plug our weight, rim and tire sizes, and other factors into one of the tire pressure guides.